Classic Strike Partnerships

 Two different styles of player who complemented each other perfectly.
 Rush's deadly finishing and Dalglish's guile made these two Liverpool legends a great British double-act of the 1980's.
-During their time at Anfield their partnership yielded two European Cups, four First Division titles, an FA Cup and four League Cup winners medals.
+During their time at Anfield their partnership yielded two European Cup /Champions League triumphs, four First Division titles, an FA Cup and four League Cup winners medals.

 They scored 59 times for Chile in the 90s, so it's no wonder that a few Serie A managers tried to pair them up together at club level.
 Unfortunately no-one managed it.

 Six seasons of the Dutchman's craft and vision together with the Frenchman's electric pace and finishing yielded more than 200 goals.